-The documents are next divided into time span packets, punched with an oversized punch and put in loose leaf binders.
-A packet period of one month has been found to work well in most cases.
+The documents are next divided into time span packets, punched with an oversized punch and put in

 Step #2 - Month numbering the documents

 Each document is given a number that will identify it uniquely (the only document in the file that has that number).
 A workable system is to number by the month in which the document was prepared.
 Using this method a base month is selected and designated as month #1.
 Month #1 is preferably January of a year in advance of starting major work on the project.
 Succeeding months are numbered in ascending order.
 For example if the base date selected is January 1, 1987, then January, 1987 is considered period #1.
 February, 1987 is period #2, March, 1987 is period #3 and so on.